Chronic Culture Calling!

 While we addictively scroll through the experiences of others and communicate via our phones, the seemingly protective barrier of our screens exacerbates anxiety, depression and division.
 Our ability to be vulnerable and connect with others in person is weakened.
 As artists we question the value in sharing so much of ourselves and our process in order to be seen.
 My work aims to question this chronic condition and transform it into one of joy, resilience and collective strength.

-*Dot Editions Asheville: photo capture + final print.
+Dot Editions Asheville - photo capture and final print.

-*Negativland: songs remixed w/ permission, album: The World Will Decide - along with soundbites pulled from Aziz Ansari and Mr. Rogers
+Negativland, The World Will Decide - songs remixed w/ permission + with soundbites from Aziz Ansari and Mr. Rogers.

 Using photographs of my painting practice I create large-scale digital collage prints.
 Viewers are encouraged to pick up a paint marker and make their marks on mine as they answer a question in words or drawings, for example: